 By Virginia Heffernan

 Layoffs can lead to despair, but they can also inspire.
 As job cuts started mounting in Alberta’s oil sands, a group of workers formed Iron & Earth, an organization dedicated to connecting oil sector employees with training and jobs in the fast-growing renewable energy sector.
-In the following Q&A, director Delia Warren explains how Iron & Earth is helping trades workers across Canada get back on the job.
+In the following Q&A, director Delia Warren (pictured below) explains how Iron & Earth is helping trades workers across Canada get back on the job.

 Q: What was your motivation for starting Iron & Earth?